ihmeuw/vivarium_research/docs/source/models/other_models/pregnancy/gbd_2021_mncnh/index.rst

 +++++++++++++++++++++++++

 First is a summary of the steps for the pregnancy model.
-Details for each step are provided below.
+Details for each step are provided in the subsections below.

 *At initialization:*

 #.
-Assign pregnancy state according to state prevalence values
+Assign pregnancy state according to state prevalence values above
 #.
 Assign partial or full term duration according to table in `Pregnancy term lengths`_ section
 #.
-Assign sex of infant if pregnancy is full term (stillbirth or live birth)
+Assign `sex of infant`_ if pregnancy is full term (stillbirth or live birth)
 #.
-Assign duration of pregnancy depending on term length and, if applicable, sex of the infant.
-Note that this is the same value as "gestational age" in other parts of the documentation.
+Assign duration of pregnancy depending on term length and, if
+   applicable, sex of the infant.
+Note that this is the same value as "gestational age" in other parts of the documentation (see `Birthweight, Gestational Age, and LBW Status`_ section).
 #.
-Assign birthweight of simulant child and low birthweight status
+Assign birthweight of simulant child and low birthweight status (see
+   `Birthweight, Gestational Age, and LBW Status`_ section)
 #.
 Assign propensity values for ANC and ultrasound
 #.
 Begin simulation